Banner Image

 Why it’s massive: Four department stores (including Neiman Marcus & Saks) plus 400 shops make this Texas retail icon a perennial top-10 in size and traffic.
 Owner materials reference “more than 2.4M sq ft,” while national lists often round higher; plan with the conservative owner number in mind.

-Good to know: It’s attached to hotels and offices; expect Houston traffic patterns (visit off-peak if you can).
+Good to know: It’s attached to hotels and offices; expect Houston traffic patterns (visit off-peak if possible).

 Website: www.simon.com